Are you a thrifty gardener?

 Share with neighbours

 Another great hack for budget garden ideas on the cheap.
 Some garden tools are only needed every now and then, which makes their cost per use really high.
 An alternative approach is to share resources within your local community.
 There may be a lending programme in place where you live (possibly via the library or community centre), and if not you can always have a go at starting one with your neighbours.
 Even if you don’t want to go this far, you can still ask around about a loan before making a purchase.

 As well as saving money on the actual gardening, you can also use your garden to help you save in other areas.

 Growing your own fruit and veg is an easy way to save money on your food bills.
 Even a small vegetable patch can have a big impact on how much you spend on fresh produce.
 Focus on growing varieties that you use a lot of, or that cost a lot to buy, and the savings will add up even more.

-I hope these ideas for gardening on a budget help you to save money, and have fun making a fabulous thrifty garden.
+I hope these cheap garden ideas help you to save money, garden on a budget, and have fun making a fabulous thrifty garden.
 Have you got any gardening ideas on a budget to add to my list?

 This post was featured by Twinkl in their ‘Cost of Living Crisis’ blog.